Vishnu19091/Task-Management-NestJS/README.md

 ## Task Management Web Application

 Welcome to Task management app where authenticated users can create and manage their tasks.
+Recommended way to use this project is self-host and for the back-end use the docker image provided.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 10px;">